PHPCraftdream/JPLephem/README.md

 #### About DE Versions
 Because of its small size, `DE421` is the default DE version used within this package.
-The first time you run the package within an installation the neccesary files will automatically be downloaded.
+The first time you run the package within any installation the neccesary files will be automatically downloaded.
 For larger DE versions this may take quite some time.

 ##### Specifying the DE Version